U.S. flag

 The diagnosis of POT1-TPD is established in a proband with suggestive findings and a heterozygous germline pathogenic variant in POT1 identified by molecular genetic testing (see Table 1).

-Note: Identification of a heterozygous POT1 variant of uncertain significance does not establish or rule out the diagnosis of this disorder.
+Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
+(2) Identification of a heterozygous POT1 variant of uncertain significance does not establish or rule out the diagnosis.
 To date, however, most POT1 variants are classified as variants of uncertain significance due to insufficient data according to ACMG classification criteria.
 Due to limited evidence currently available, decision making should rely on clinical history, family history, segregation of the variant, and in silico analysis within the family.

 Option 1

-A hereditary cancer multigene panel that includes POT1 and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+A hereditary cancer multigene panel that includes POT1 and other genes of interest (see Differential Diagnosis) may be considered to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
-Of note, given the rarity of POT1 tumor predisposition, some panels for melanoma, brain tumors, and/or hereditary cancer panels may not include this gene.
+Of note, given the rarity of POT1-TPD, some panels for melanoma, brain tumors, and/or hereditary cancer panels may not include this gene.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.